gipo999/test-spi/.git-hooks/README.md

 # INTRO

-this folder will hold basic shell scripts to be executed as git hooks by pre-commit framework using a local repo strategy.
+this folder can be used to hold basic shell scripts to be executed as git hooks by pre-commit framework using a local repo strategy.

 Note: text extensively cross-platform before deploying.